reinefjord/pass2csv.nim/README.md

   -b:path, --base:path             Path to use as base for grouping passwords.
   -g:path, --gpg:path              Which gpg binary you wish to use
                                    (default: 'gpg').
+  -a, --use-agent                  Asks gpg to connect to an agent.
+Does
+                                   nothing with gpg2 as gpg2 always uses an agent.
   -o:filename, --outfile:filename  File to write data to (default: stdout).
   -e:regexp, --exclude:regexp      Exclude lines containing a regexp match.
   --get-<name>:regexp              Search for regexp and put the rest of the